 Creating a new template from scratch

-- Click the New Template button and select the Editor type you want to create the template in (Markdown or WYSIWYG) and enter the description for the template
+- Add the template name, select the Editor type you want to create the template in (Markdown or WYSIWYG) and enter the description for the template

 Saving a template from an existing article